arstream/Network-Programming-with-Go/dataserialisation/json.md

 ## JSON

 JSON stands for JavaScript Object Notation.
-It was designed to be a lighweight means of passing data between JavaScript systems.
+It was designed to be a lightweight means of passing data between JavaScript systems.
 It uses a text-based format and is sufficiently general that it has become used as a general purpose serialisation method for many programming languages.

 JSON serialises objects, arrays and basic values.
 The basic values include string, number, boolean values and the null value.
 Arrays are a comma-separated list of values that can represent arrays, vectors, lists or sequences of various programming languages.
 They are delimited by square brackets `[ ... ]`.
 Objects are represented by a list of "field: value" pairs enclosed in curly braces `{ ... }`.